Mecistocephalus collinus

 Mecistocephalus collinus is a species of centipede in the Mecistocephalidae family.
 It is endemic to Australia, and was first described in 1937 by German myriapodologist Karl Wilhelm Verhoeff.

 Description

-This species has 47 pairs of legs.
+This species features 47 pairs of legs.
+The anterior part of the clypeus features three pairs of bristles, but no bristles appear on the posterior part.
+The ridge on the sternites is not forked at the anterior end.
+The telopodites of the second maxillae extend far beyond the first maxillae.

 Distribution

 The species occurs in south-west Western Australia.
 The type locality is Gooseberry Hill, Perth.

 Behaviour

 The centipedes are solitary terrestrial predators that inhabit plant litter and soil.